Invest at least $250 in D2T to gain lifetime access to our VIP Signals

 How can I tell if a natural gas broker is genuine?

-A tell-tale sign that a trading platform is genuine is to see whether it holds a license from a respected regulatory body such as ASIC, the FCA, or CYSEC.
+A tell-tale sign that a trading platform is genuine is to see whether it holds a license from a respected regulatory body such as ASIC, FCA, CYSEC, and NBRB.
 Licensed brokers must follow strict rules such as submitting regular audits, client fund segregation, and KYC.